Knowledge-Based Design Requirements for Generative Social Robots in Higher Education

 \section{Discussion}

-This study identified knowledge-based design requirements for tutoring-oriented GSRs in higher education.
-Based on qualitative interviews with students and university teachers, we derived insights into what information a GSR must have in order to provide responsible, effective, and socially appropriate tutoring support when learning with lecture slides.
-By focusing on the robot's required knowledge rather than solely on its observable behavior, the present findings address a gap in existing educational technology and responsible AI frameworks, which emphasize desired outcomes but rarely specify the informational prerequisites that enable generative systems to reliably express such behaviors.
+This study identified knowledge-based design requirements for tutoring GSRs in higher education.
+Based on qualitative interviews with students and lecturers, we derived insights into what information a GSR must have in order to provide responsible, effective, and socially appropriate learning support.
+By focusing on the robot's required knowledge rather than solely on its observable behavior, the present findings address a gap in existing educational technology and responsible AI frameworks, which emphasize desired outcomes but rarely specify the informational prerequisites that enable GSRs to reliably express such behaviors.

-Regarding \emph{self-knowledge,} our results highlight that a customizable role and personality is an essential prerequisite for a GSR to enable responsible and effective tutoring support in higher education.
-While most participants preferred a role of a study buddy, the preferred strictness of the robot varied from student to student.
+Regarding \emph{self-knowledge,} our results highlight that an adaptive role and personality are essential prerequisites for a GSR to enable responsible and effective tutoring support in higher education.
+While most participants preferred a role of a study buddy, the desired strictness of the robot varied between students.
 In particular, the robot should express balanced assertiveness that adapts to student needs.
 This aligns with prior research on the importance of assertive robot behavior in motivational contexts \cite{babelDevelopmentTestingPsychological2021,majNoWontThat2024,paradedaWhatMakesGood2019}.
 Friendliness -- expressed through a patient, empathetic personality -- was deemed essential for maintaining a positive learning environment, consistent with findings from educational HRI research \cite{sunIntegratingEmotionalIntelligence2025}.
-Participants further agreed that the robot's conscientiousness is key to provide competent, transparent, and accurate learning support.
-This is supported by prior research demonstrating that robot competence is important to foster trust and to avoid pedagogical harm \cite{cantucciRoleRobotCompetence2025}, especially in light of known risks of hallucinations in generative systems \cite{ciubotaruHallucinationProblemGenerative2025}.
+Participants further agreed that the robot's conscientiousness is key to providing competent, transparent, and accurate learning support.
+Robot competence is of particular importance to foster trust \cite{cantucciRoleRobotCompetence2025} and to reduce pedagogical harm, especially in light of known risks of misinformation in generative AI systems \cite{fulsherGenAIMisinformationEducation2025}.